seppinho/pixyll/_posts/2015-10-19-cloudgene-apps.md

 {% endhighlight %}

 ### Register your app
 We already prepared an [app repository](https://github.com/seppinho/cloudgene-apps-docker) including two sample applications ([Wordcount](https://hadoop.apache.org/docs/current/hadoop-mapreduce-client/hadoop-mapreduce-client-core/MapReduceTutorial.html#Example:_WordCount_v1.0) and [mtDNA-Server](http://mtdna-server.uibk.ac.at/start.html)).
-This feature allows us to register different repositories (each containing several apps) making each Cloudgene installation user-specific.
+Cloudgene allows us to register different repositories (containing several apps) making each Cloudgene installation user-specific.
 Specify your own repository with the `--repository` command line option.

 ## Run your service
 Running this command will (a) configure Hadoop in pseudo-distributed mode, (b) install Cloudgene and all dependencies and (c) register the repository.
 When accessing the web interface (http://<ip-address>:8082), applications can now be managed and run graphically.
 So now it's the time to simply share the link with your co-workers.